The Carnival Custom of Boules & Genitsaroi

 From City Hall to the Dance of the Streets

-As the morning matured, the gathering moved to the city hall, where the ritual began with the mpoulouki leader presenting his credentials to the mayor.
+By mid-morning, the gathering moved to the city hall, where the ritual began with the mpoulouki leader presenting his credentials to the mayor.
 The zournas played Zalistó, and the Mpoules—paired dancers—leaned back with pride, striking the silver coins on their chests in rhythmic defiance.
 The νύφη-Μπούλα (bride-Boula), a central figure, moved gracefully, her bows honoring the earth.
 This tradition carries echoes of rebellion; during Ottoman rule, Mpoules would briefly reveal their faces to assure the Turkish ruler of their peaceful intent, while revolutionaries often hid beneath their elaborate masks.

 Naoussa's City Hall